 Figure 2.
-The state of neglect and the lack of conservation present critical situations of widespread instability phenomena on the masonry systems, clearly exposing the structure and the damage effects on its apparatuses.
-Robustness instabilities in the structural complex of the Church of the Transfiguration, Pyskor, defining increasing frameworks of damage that are going to destroy and disappear these buildings without specific lines of intervention.
+The state of neglect and the lack of conservation present critical situations of widespread instability among the masonry systems, clearly exposing the structure to the damage affecting its elements.
+Robustness instabilities in the structural complex of the Church of the Transfiguration, Pyskor, defining the increasing frameworks of damage that will destroy these buildings without specific lines of intervention.

-The constructive features of built structures have witnessed technological and material traditions towards close continents, where the stylistic influences and source availability of elements have performed a resilience in maintaining specific characters of architectural shape.
-In particular, built sites and monuments along the European Cultural Heritage Routes, whose architectural values are strongly permeated by structural typologies.
-Thus, architectural structures have acquired their own identity, characterization and specificity over time, evolving spatial distributions and constructive apparatuses in their historical development and change of functions.
-Resilient structures combine a wide framework of morphological and static relationships that are reflected in their own state of conservation, and that influence the robustness approach to their restoration and preservation for security and stability.
+The constructive features of built structures relate to the technological and material traditions pertaining to specific continents, where the stylistic influences and source availability of certain elements have determined the specific characteristics of the architectural shape.
+This is especially the case with the built sites and monuments along the European Cultural Heritage Routes, the architectural value of which is strongly permeated by specific structural typologies.
+These architectural structures have thus acquired their own identity, characterisation, and specificity over time, evolving specific spatial distributions and constructive apparatuses in their historical development and functional change.
+Resilient structures combine a wide framework of morphological and static relationships that are reflected in their own state of conservation and which influence the robustness-related approach to their restoration and preservation for security and stability.

-The case of Upper Kama, in Russia, already interested by international research experience on the digital documentation of the complexes [14], identifies an emblematic example of Cultural Heritage Route on the role of coexistence between historical structures and wider phenomena of instability caused by the functional experience of the building, reflecting a complex framework of diagnosis on the safety and integrity of the various built sites.
-In these terms, Upper Kama sites collect a rich morphological abacus of technological modules and elements of its structures, with related pathologies of degradation and conservation [15] [16].
+The case of Upper Kama, Russia, already the subject of international research related to the digital documentation of the complexes [14], presents an emblematic example of the Cultural Heritage Route and the coexistence of historical structures and various phenomena of instability caused by the functional experience of the building, reflecting a complex framework of diagnosis for the safety and integrity of the various built sites.
+In these terms, the Upper Kama sites form a rich morphological abacus of technological modules and elements of structure, along with the related pathologies of degradation and conservation [15] [16].

-The cultural tradition of Upper Kama settlements, more stabilized by commercial requirements respect to the villages of the Russian countryside, has determined a global phenomenon of transformation of the built structural systems from the typical wooden architecture to constructive solutions in brick and stone masonry.
-Therefore, these architectural structures are characterized by morphological configuration with multiple expansion blocks.
-During the Soviet period, the request for conversion of infrastructures for energy or food production defined a decline of these religious buildings.
-The consequent intervention and changing of the architectural structures, forcibly adapted to the new functions, ended with a prevalent abandonment till to reach the conditions of ruin and collapse.
+The cultural tradition of the Upper Kama settlements, more stabilised by commercial requirements than most villages of the Russian countryside, has determined a global phenomenon of transformation regarding the built structural systems, from the typical wooden architecture to the constructive solutions of brick and stone masonry.
+Therefore, these architectural structures are characterised by a morphological configuration involving multiple expansion blocks.
+During the Soviet period, the demand for the conversion of infrastructures for energy or food production resulted in the decline of these religious buildings.
+The consequent interventions and the alteration of the architectural structures, forcibly adapted to the new functions, led to a prevalent abandonment characterised by eventual ruin and collapse.

-The case of Blagoveshchenskaya Church, or Church of the Annunciation of the Blessed Virgin, in the village of Pokcha represents a key monumental site of Cherdyn district, which synthesize different historical-functional evolutions in the stratification of its structures and walls, today in ruin [17].
+The case of Blagoveshchenskaya Church, or the Church of the Annunciation of the Blessed Virgin, in the village of Pokcha, represents a key monumental site of the Cherdyn district, which synthesises various different historical-functional evolutions in the stratification of its structures and walls, which today lie in ruin [17].

-The original wooden complex was replaced in 1785 with a new one in stone and brick masonry, subdivided in multiple structural blocks: the main body, with a quadrilateral planimetry, constituting a nucleus for the refectory, the southern and northern chapels, the bell tower and the entrance narthex.
-In 1910, a reconstruction intervention has modified structurally and morphologically large portions, in particular the bell tower, entirely replaced, and the eastern section of the central vault and the altar, reconstructed with the insertion of a 5-headed chapter; the interiors in plastered stone, with paintings and ornaments from 1870, are preserved instead.
-The general coat of the building with an additional red brick facing contributes to the strengthening of the external envelope and gives the possibility of inserting additional devices of tension resistance into the stratified walls.
+The original wooden complex was replaced in 1785 with a new structure composed of stone and brick masonry, subdivided into multiple structural blocks, which include the main body, with a quadrilateral planimetry, constituting a nucleus for the refectory, the southern and northern chapels, the bell tower, and the entrance narthex.
+In 1910, a reconstruction intervention resulted in various structural modifications, especially in terms of the bell tower, which was entirely replaced, and the eastern section of the central vault and the altar, reconstructed with the insertion of a five-headed chapter.
+Meanwhile, the interiors formed in plastered stone, with paintings and ornaments dating from 1870, remain largely preserved.
+The face of the building, which features an additional red brick facing, contributes to the strengthening of the external envelope and allows for the possibility of inserting additional devices of tension resistance into the stratified walls.